PhD in Environmental Engineering Technology/Environmental Technology

 Research focus: climate change and energy in the field of industry and trade

-Before that, Pham worked as a lecturer in the Environmental Engineering Department at Hanoi Architectural University, where he researched energy-saving techniques to mitigate climate change, involving his former university in Tokyo.
+Before that, Pham worked as a government official at the Ministry of Industry and Trade Vietnam and as lecturer in the Environmental Engineering Department at Hanoi Architectural University, where he researched energy-saving techniques to mitigate climate change, involving his former university in Tokyo.

 Pham previously focused on understanding and managing cities as comprehensive units, with a focus on the water-energy nexus.
 He is also interested in a broader range of issues, receiving financial backing from the government.